igorwaw/igorwaw/README.md

 ## List of private repos
 * [Ansible](https://github.com/igorwaw/ansible) - copy of my playbooks
 * [Arduino Laser Harp](https://github.com/igorwaw/laserharp) - Laser harp with Arduino
+* [PyLearn](https://github.com/igorwaw/pylearn) - Python experiments and code snippets
-* [Go Learn](https://github.com/igorwaw/golearn) - my experiments with Go, really nothing to see here
+* [GoLearn](https://github.com/igorwaw/golearn) - experiments with Go, really nothing to see here
 * [Twitoot](https://github.com/igorwaw/twitoot) - command line client for Twitter and Mastodon, early stage

 Currently these repos are private.
 This might change in future when I feel that a project reached enough quality to share it.